 At the same time, you would want to use this organizational chart to limit employee access to systems and confidential data based on their job responsibilities minimizing user profile privileges based on job necessity.

-- Organizational chart identifying senior managers in charge of cybersecurity and their responsibilities.
+- An organizational chart identifying senior managers in charge of cybersecurity and their responsibilities.

 An annual information security training for your employees should include incident response, emerging issues, and current threats (i.e. phishing, spear phishing, social engineering, mobile security, etc.).
 You’ll need to speak to employees on an ongoing basis about password protection and accessing information remotely.

-- Presentations, instructor notes, handouts or other materials from training
+- Presentations, instructor notes, handouts or other materials from the training

 - Written company-wide communications regarding password protocols, malware awareness or risk reduction initiatives.